Visyond/website-hugo/site/content/solutions/financial-modeling-software-for-energy-industry.md

       - text: Prevent version chaos and see history of changes
       - text: Reduce risk of errors and architectural changes in the model
       - text: 'Understand spreadsheet structure, detect errors and anomalies'
-    descr: "Have **complete control over your energy projects at every step of the way** and ensure data security and integrity of your models, identify errors, track changes, and document the information flows.\r\n<br><br>\r\nEmpower collaborative self-service planning, budgeting, forecasting and automated analytics without the fear of deleting or changing your collaborators’ work. \r\n<br><br>\r\nInstantly identify the impact of the important business drivers, visualize and compare scenarios (i.e. Budget vs. Actual) on-the-fly, anywhere you are.\r\n"
+    descr: "Have **complete control over your energy projects at every step of the way** and ensure data security, correctness and integrity of your models, identify errors, track changes, and document the information flows.\r\n<br><br>\r\nEmpower collaborative self-service planning, budgeting, forecasting and automated analytics without the fear of deleting or changing your collaborators’ work. \r\n<br><br>\r\nInstantly identify the impact of the important business drivers, visualize and compare scenarios (i.e. Budget vs. Actual) on-the-fly, anywhere you are.\r\n"
     files:
       - descr: >-
           Instantly visualize the impact of important business drivers with